 Hudson Valley Heart Center

 The Hudson Valley Heart Center (HVHC), located in Poughkeepsie, New York is an example.
 Rachel Moscicki is a cardiology nurse at the HVHC.
 She and some colleagues started to use speech recognition for creating patient records.
 These records are created in real time in the electronic health record system (EHRS) of the hospital.

 The Heart Center is integrated with the Nuvance Health system, a family of hospitals and medical practices located throughout New York’s Hudson Valley and Western Connecticut.
 Nuvance had made speech recognition available for its doctors as a replacement for traditional transcription in order to improve their documentation.

 Now, this technology is being made available for nurses and additional staff.
-The software being used has been developed by Nuance Communications, creators of Dragon Medical and one of the leading companies at the forefront of medical speech recognition technology.
+The medical voice recognition software being used has been developed by Nuance Communications, creators of Dragon Medical and one of the leading companies at the forefront of medical speech recognition technology.

 Moscicki has begun to use the program for a wide range of activities such as making progress notes, patient histories, discharge summaries, admissions and physical exam results.
 Prior to the introduction of the system, she used to make her progress notes on paper.
 She claims that the software is capable of rendering her speech into text more rapidly than typing, without compromising accuracy.
 Moscicki said that typographical errors are eliminated when a dictation system is being used.
 The hospital’s EHRS is updated right after she finishes.

 Increasing Demand of US Healthcare Facilities